tmiraglio/SUREHYP/README.md

 conda install pyhdf rasterio richdem gdal
 ```

-Then, SUREHYP and all other packages can be installed with `pip`: *the pip package is WIP*
+Then, SUREHYP and all other packages can be installed with `pip`:

 ```
-python -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple surehyp-test
+pip install surehyp
 ```

 <!---